Skip to main content

 Karen and Pearse

 If you do open a joint account, there are different ways to run it: many choose to put in the same amount each month; some do it on a ratio if one’s a higher earner.
-Rarer is the radically honest method chosen by PR Karen Tippett Link opens in a new window and her producer-screenwriter husband Pearse Lehane.
+Rarer is the radically honest method chosen by PR Karen Tippett and her producer-screenwriter husband Pearse Lehane.
 While their jobs are different, all their earnings go into a shared business account.
 “At the end of each month, I deduct all the bills, and then transfer equal sums into our personal accounts,” says Karen.
 “We’ve done things 50:50 and been very open - but what Pearse spends his allowance on is none of my business!”

 How to protect yourself (and your partner) when you buy